strontic/strontic.github.io/xcyclopedia/library/fsutil.exe-23C2CA347887944CD1A7F01771BE2930.md

 ## Possible Misuse

 *The following table contains possible examples of `fsutil.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `fsutil.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --